buck3000/buck3000.github.io/_posts/2014-08-28-experiments-in-ruby-matchdata.md

 #### original_text.to_enum(:scan, /\{(.*?)\}/).map { Regexp.last_match }

-This gave me a new array of each last_match via RegExp's last_match class method (obvi) via my old friend #scan.
+This gave me a new array of each last_match via RegExp's last_match class method (obvi) viag my old friend #scan.
 Once you have that data there are a ton of built in match variables and methods to make your life easier which we're going to go over now:

 #### Instance methods: